theblackoreo/ACA-Project/README.md

  Library:

- OpenCV installed in own computer
+ OpenCV installed on your own computer

  HOW TO RUN